 A carer’s assessment will look at the different ways caring affects your life and work out how you can carry on doing the things that are important to you and your family.
 It should cover:

-We will not carry out a financial means test as part of the carer’s assessment, but we could ask you about the impact the cost of caring is having on your finances.
+We won't carry out a financial means test as part of the carer’s assessment, but we might ask you about the impact the cost of caring is having on your finances.

-If you are a young carer yourself, or a parent caring for a disabled child, you have similar rights to support under the Children and Families Act, not the new Care Act.
+If you're a young carer yourself, or a parent caring for a disabled child, you have similar rights to support under the Children and Families Act, not the new Care Act.